segmentio/action-destinations/README.md

 # Action Destinations

-Action Destinations are a way to build streaming destinations on Segment.
+Action Destinations are the new way to build streaming destinations on Segment.

 Action Destinations allows builders to easily create Segment integrations with partner tools (e.g. Salesforce) by leveraging a first-class CLI to reduce boilerplate, a strong type-safety framework to enable the IDE and comiler to provide guidance and auto-complete.